neo-technology/neo4j-google-k8s-marketplace/restore/README-RESTORE.md

 With the initContainer in place and properly configured, simply deploy a new cluster using the regular approach.
 Prior to start, the restore will happen, and when the cluster comes live, it will be populated with the data.

+## Limitations

+As of Neo4j 3.4 series, data backups do not include authorization information for your cluster.
+That is, usernames/passwords associated with the graph are not included in the backup, and hence are not restored when you restore.

+This is something to be aware of; when launching a cluster typically you're providing startup auth information and separate configuration anyway.
+If you create users, groups, and roles you may want to separately take copies of the auth files so that they can be restored when your cluster starts up.
+Alternatively, users may configure their systems to use LDAP providers in which case there is no need to backup any auth information.

 ## Ongoing Maintenance